-A similar mechanism by furins is utilized by the avian influenza virus, as well as several other pathogenic viruses including HIV-1, measles, and respiratory syncytial virus (RSV) to increase their virulence.
+A similar mechanism by furin is utilized by the avian influenza virus, as well as several other pathogenic viruses including HIV-1, measles, and respiratory syncytial virus (RSV) to increase their virulence.
 More specifically, these viruses often express envelope glycoproteins on their surface.

-The cleavage of these glycoproteins by furins allows for the mature and fusogenic envelope glycoprotein to develop.
+The cleavage of these glycoproteins by furin allows for the mature and fusogenic envelope glycoprotein to develop.
 The Ebola Zaire and Ivory Coast strains have also been shown to contain a consensus furin site in their envelope glycoprotein that has been associated with certain cytotoxic actions of the highly lethal Ebola virus.